DFE-Digital/apply-for-teacher-training/adr/0008-api-extensions-mechanism.md

 ## Context

 With the first alpha version of our API released and the first vendor integrations on the the horizon, we need a plan around minor and major revisions to our API.
 Our API baseurl is already versioned ('/api/v1') but it was suggested we should explore 'extension' mechanisms to the API so that we are able to release previews of API changes to vendors or supply custom fields to specific vendors, if needed, without creating problems for everyone else.
+There is some concern that the tools or libraries vendors may use to integrate with our API break when they encounter a new/unknown attribute, instead of just ignoring it.

 The main idea explored was giving vendors the ability to request optional fields as URL query parameters (e.g. ```/?extensions=key1,key2```), which would ensure: